 Perhaps this is why the palaces of King David and King Solomon were built of cedar.
 King Solomon contracted King Hiram to supply all the materials needed (The Cedars of Lebanon) in return for wheat and fine oils for every year as long as it took to complete the temple.
 Unfortunately, the cedars of Lebanon were nearly forested to extinction and today only small patches exist in the far regions.

 Fragrant Influence: Stimulates the limbic region of the brain (the center of emotions) and the pineal gland, which releases melatonin.
-Terry Friedmann, MD found in clinical tests that this oil was able to successfully treat ADD and ADHD (attention deficit disord ers) in children.
+Terry Friedmann, MD had interesting results when using this oil for ADD and ADHD (attention deficit disorders) in children.
 It is recognized for its calming, purifying properties.

 Application: (1) Apply on location, (2) massage on feet, (3) directly inhale, (4) diffuse